 We illustrate the flavor of game development in Pong Designer by showing how to develop several games using a remarkably small number of steps on a tablet computer (we used Asus Eee Pad Transformer for our experiments).

-We first show how to build a brick breaker game, followed by a variant of Pacman with a moving camera and accelerometer input.
+We first show how to build a brick breaker (Breakoutstyle) game.
+We then present the process of building a variant of Pacman with moving camera and accelerometer input.